 Gauge: About 17 stitches and 18 rows per 4 inches in Turkish Stitch in the round, unstretched.
 Gauge is not critical and the finished project will stretch considerably.

 Size: About 9 inches tall and 5 inches around unstretched.
 This fits an average size metal water bottle.
-The size can easily be altered by knitting more or fewer rows in the base and/or the body of the pattern.
+The size can easily be altered by knitting more or fewer rows in the base or the body of the pattern.

 Water Bottle Cozy Pattern Instructions

 You will find that this bottle cozy pattern is a nice introduction to working with double-pointed needles.
 They do take a bit of getting used to because you're working with four needles at once.
-Yet, there is very little shaping to this project, so it's a great beginner's piece that will set you up to knit socks and other small projects in the round.
+There is very little shaping to this project, so it's a great beginner's piece that will set you up to knit socks and other small projects in the round.

 - Cast on 9 stitches.
 Divide onto 3 needles, join in the round and knit 1 round.